mbeddr/mps-platform-docs/src/doc/docs/aspects/transformations.md

     ![fork](fork.png)

     It can group a list of rules which can be applied.
 If there are nodes in the output where one of the transformations would again be applicable, nothing will happen unless you enable the fixpoint mode.
     When you use the transform keyword it will just copy the input and all its descendants.
-If any input concept matches a transformation rule parameter in the auto apply part, it will transform the input according to the matched transformation.
+If any input concept matches a transformation rule parameter in the auto-apply part, it will transform the input according to the matched transformation.

 !!! question "What does the transform statement do?"